scipy/scipy/doc/source/tutorial/ndimage.rst

         free(cdata);
     }

-To use these functions, an extension module is build:
+To use these functions, an extension module is built:

 ::